 * 2017 net income slightly below consensus

-* Group expected to benefit from U.S tax reform
+* Group expects to benefit from U.S tax reform

-PARIS, Feb 7 (Reuters) - Sanofi expects 2018 to mark a return to growth on the back of two recently announced acquisitions and a revamped pipeline, after it posted fourth-quarter profits slightly below expectations, hurt by a charge for its dengue vaccine.
+PARIS, Feb 7 (Reuters) - Sanofi expects to return to profit growth this year on the back of two recently announced acquisitions and a revamped drugs pipeline, after fourth-quarter earnings were dented by a charge related to its troubled dengue vaccine.

-France's largest drugmaker forecast on Wednesday earnings per share (EPS) growing between 2-5 percent at constant exchange rates this year, after a 0.4 percent drop in 2017.
+France's largest drugmaker forecast on Wednesday earnings per share (EPS) would grow 2-5 percent at constant exchange rates this year, after a 0.4 percent drop in 2017.

-Sanofi scored two big takeover deals last month, agreeing to buy U.S hemophilia specialist Bioverativ for $11.6 billion and Belgium's Ablynx, which is developing a prized experimental drug for a rare blood disorder, for 3.9 billion euros ($4.83 billion).
+The company struck two big takeover deals last month, agreeing to buy U.S hemophilia specialist Bioverativ for $11.6 billion and Belgium's Ablynx, which is developing a prized experimental drug for a rare blood disorder, for 3.9 billion euros ($4.8 billion).

-The two transactions highlight a successful return to deal-making for the company after failures to land major takeovers since 2011, when it had bought U.S biotech company Genzyme for around $20 billion, although some investors questioned the costs.
+The transactions mark a return to successful deal-making for Sanofi after failures to land major takeovers since 2011, when it bought U.S biotech company Genzyme for around $20 billion, although some investors questioned the costs.

-The deals will complement Sanofi's offering in the segment of rare diseases as its diabetes sales continue to suffer from generics competition, especially in the United States, the world's largest health market.
+The deals will complement Sanofi's rare diseases business, while its diabetes sales continue to suffer from generic competition, especially in the United States, the world's largest health market.

 In the fourth quarter, sales at the group's diabetes and cardiovascular unit were down nearly 20 percent.

-The company said it had recorded an impairment of tangible assets of 87 million euros related to Dengvaxia, its dengue vaccine currently at the center of a health scare in the Philippines, in the fourth quarter.
+Sanofi said it had booked an impairment of 87 million euros related to Dengvaxia, its dengue vaccine currently at the center of a health scare in the Philippines, in the fourth quarter.

-A Philippine government agency on Monday filed a lawsuit against Sanofi, asking compensation for the parents of a 10-year-old girl the agency said had died as a result of receiving Dengvaxia.
+A Philippine government agency on Monday filed a lawsuit against Sanofi, seeking compensation for the parents of a 10-year-old girl the agency said had died as a result of receiving Dengvaxia.

 "The Dengvaxia question of course is very worrisome to us.
 But we have not seen any reaction similar to the one in the Philippines in other countries," Sanofi Chief Executive Olivier Brandicourt told journalists.